 Vitamin D is an essential part of any balanced diet.
 What you may not know is how dangerous it can be.
+Let me show you three poisonings that have already happened, and a fourth that just might.

 Many years ago (not in Adelaide) I witnessed a truly tragic event that still haunts me.
 An endangered species was close to the brink of extinction and it was decided to bring a large number into a captive breeding program before it was too late.